-Returning to school as an adult student brings with it many concerns, chief of which is often finances.
-The Office of Financial Aid, Student Accounts, the University Scholarship Office, Veterans Services, Federal Student Aid, and the College Foundation of North Carolina (CFNC) offer many valuable resources to make finishing your degree possible.
+Returning to school as an adult student brings with it many concerns, often including finances.
+Niner Central, University Scholarship Office, Veterans Services, Federal Student Aid, and the College Foundation of North Carolina (CFNC) offer many valuable resources to make planning for and finishing your degree possible.

 Manage Your Money

 UNC Charlotte wants you to finish your degree without racking up unnecessary debt.
 Check out the Manage Your Money site to learn how to budget smarter, keep more cash in your pocket, and become financially stable through your college career and beyond.

 The amount of financial aid you receive is based on income and the university's estimated cost of attendance.
 This cost is an average estimate for what your expenses might be while attending school and it changes each year.
 If you have additional expenses, like childcare or health insurance, that are not accounted for in this calculation, you can contact Niner Central to find out if you may qualify for a reconsideration of your expected family contribution (EFC).
 You can also contact Niner Central regarding reconsideration if you have experienced an unexpected change in employment or a significant reduction in income and the information on your FAFSA does not reflect your current financial situation.

 Satisfactory Academic Progress

 There are academic requirements for federal and state financial aid.
 Students must maintain a cumulative GPA of 2.0 and complete at least 66.6% of the credit hours attempted.
 There is also a maximum time frame in which students must finish their degrees (150% of the number of hours required for graduation).
 Specific grants may have additional criteria.